tesseract-ocr/tesstrain/README.md

 `data/MODEL_NAME-ground-truth`.
 This list of files will be split into training and evaluation data, the ratio is defined by the `RATIO_TRAIN` variable.

-Images must be TIFF and have the extension `.tif`.
+Images must be TIFF and have the extension `.tif` or PNG and have the extension `.bin.png` or `.nrm.png`.

-Transcriptions must be single-line plain text and have the same name as the line image but with `.tif` replaced by `.gt.txt`.
+Transcriptions must be single-line plain text and have the same name as the line image but with the image extension replaced by `.gt.txt`.

 The repository contains a ZIP archive with sample ground truth, see [ocrd-testset.zip](./ocrd-testset.zip).
 Extract it to `./data/foo-ground-truth` and run